nautobot/nautobot-app-device-onboarding/docs/user/app_overview.md

 ## Description/Overview

-The `nautobot-device-onboarding` plugin is uses [netmiko](https://github.com/ktbyers/netmiko) and [NAPALM](https://napalm.readthedocs.io/en/latest/) libraries to simplify the onboarding process of a new device into Nautobot down to, in many cases, an *IP Address* and a *Site*.
+The `nautobot-device-onboarding` plugin uses the [netmiko](https://github.com/ktbyers/netmiko) and [NAPALM](https://napalm.readthedocs.io/en/latest/) libraries to simplify the onboarding process of a new device into Nautobot down to, in many cases, an *IP Address* and a *Site*.
 In some cases, the user may also have to specify a specific *Device Platform* and *Device Port*.

 Regardless, the Onboarding Plugin greatly simplifies the onboarding process by allowing the user to specify a small amount of info and having the plugin populate a much larger amount of device data in Nautobot.